 Nurses are not entitled to use protected titles, in any form, to spread misinformation as members of a regulated profession.
 When a nurse communicates with the public and identifies as a nurse, implicitly or explicitly, they invoke their professional position as a nurse and are accountable to CLPNM and the public it protects.

 Nurses are required to:

-- adhere to licensed practical nurse legislation, regulations, by-laws, regulatory documents [xvi], while noting that Public Health Orders are part of the regulatory framework referred to here.
+- adhere to the legislation, regulations, by-laws, professional standards and practice guidance that applies to their profession, while noting that Public Health Orders are part of the regulatory framework referred to here.

-The CLPNM registrants, as members of a regulated profession, are required to support the mandate of the CLPNM to serve and protect the public. [xvii] The CLPNM’s practice expectations are defined in the Standards of Practice, Code of Ethics, Entry-Level Competencies, Nursing Competencies for LPNs in Manitoba, and CLPNM Practice Directions.
+The CLPNM registrants, as members of a regulated profession, are required to support the mandate of the CLPNM to serve and protect the public.
+The CLPNM’s practice expectations are defined in the Standards of Practice and Conduct, Code of Ethics, Entry-Level Competencies, Nursing Competencies for LPNs in Manitoba, and CLPNM Practice Directions.
 Nurses found to be in violation of CLPNM standards are subject to investigation and possible disciplinary procedures.

 Nurses who have questions or concerns about their ability to maintain their standards are encouraged to contact the CLPNM and speak with a Practice Consultant.
 The Practice Department can be contacted via email at email@example.com or by phone at 204-663-1212 or toll-free at 1-877-663-1212, ext.
 307.